-Moreover, most pension and managed funds don’t beat the market, actually an astonishing 95% of them; on top of that, they charge several percent annually to do so.
+Moreover, most pension and managed funds don’t beat the market, actually an astonishing 95% of them; on top of that; they charge several percents annually to do so.

-Trading is generally over a shorter time frame and is mostly technical based: that is, the reaction of price when price reaches a support or resistance.
-In its simplest form, it is one person’s opinion (or computers) against another.
+Trading is generally over a shorter time frame and is mostly technically based: that is, the reaction of price when the price reaches support or resistance.
+In its purest form, it is one person’s opinion (or computers) against another.

-And, as a computer does not have an opinion – it is of course emotionless – that presents the biggest obvious challenge to most human traders.
+And, as a computer does not have an opinion – it is, of course, emotionless – that presents the most significant obvious challenge to most human traders.

-Some 75% of trades are institutional based (the big money).
-The remainder is made up from other entities such as high frequency trading (HFT) systems, large hedge funds and the like.
+Some 75% of trades are institutional based (big money).
+The remainder is made up from other entities such as high-frequency trading (HFT) systems, significant hedge funds and the like.
 Smaller (professional) organisations and home traders represent less than 5% of the market.

-To be clear, when the (small) professional trader or home trader trades she is up against the institutions – computers mainly – so she better know her unemotional stuff.
+To be clear, when the (small) professional trader or home trader trades she is up against the institutions – computers mainly – so she better knows her unemotional stuff.

-That is probably why few home based traders, particularly lower timeframe traders like day traders, make it.
+That is probably why few home-based traders, notably lower timeframe traders like day traders, make it.
 Cheery, eh.

-The one factor more than any responsible for successful trading is – no it’s not luck – is trade management, boring as that sounds.
-Good trade management always provides a positive traders equation of: risk, reward and probability.
+The one factor more than any responsible for successful trading is – no it’s not luck – is trade management, tedious as that sounds.
+Proper trade management always provides a positive traders equation of risk, reward and probability.

-Without a clear calculation of each of these (and probability is often the one that is missed) then we are not trading but doing something else…gambling, maybe.
+Without a precise calculation of each of these (and the probability is often the one missed) then we are not trading but doing something else.
+Gambling, maybe.